frankfern/instagram-clone/README.md

 # instagram-clone

-This minimal project is inspired by Instagram made in Django following the Django Course on [Platzi](https://platzi.com/cursos/django/).
+This minimal project is inspired by Instagram, made in Django following the Django Course on [Platzi](https://platzi.com/cursos/django/).

 ## Software Requirements